TheLocehiliosan/yadm/_docs/060_alternates.md

 overridden using the configuration options `local.arch`, `local.os`, `local.hostname`, and `local.user`.

+Additional local classes can be defined using the `--add` switch.

+    yadm config --add local.class <additional-class>

+You can display all of the classes using `--get-all`.

+    yadm config --get-all local.class

 ## Templates

 Templates are another powerful tool for creating alternate content on each host.